GhoctM/solarized-dark-sqldeveloper/README.md

 # Solarized Dark color scheme for Oracle SQL Developer #

-This is an implementation of the [Solarized Dark] (http://ethanschoonover.com/solarized) color scheme for Oracle SQL Developer.
+This is an implementation of the [Solarized Dark](http://ethanschoonover.com/solarized) color scheme for Oracle SQL Developer.
 It borrows from ozmoroz's spinoff of the Obsidian colour scheme for Oracle SQL Developer.
-It is based on [Obsidian Eclipse colour scheme by Morinar] (http://eclipsecolorthemes.org/?view=theme&id=21).
+It is based on [Obsidian Eclipse colour scheme by Morinar](http://eclipsecolorthemes.org/?view=theme&id=21).

 ![](screenshots/solarized-dark-sqldev_1.png)